SagarBapodara/Movie-Recommendation-System/README.md

 A movie recommender system is a system that seeks to predict or filter preferences according to the user's choices.
 The created Web-App using Python is a similar system, which suggests movies based on the user's liked movies.

 The model has been trained using a dataset of 5,000 movies!
-Find the dataset [here](https://www.kaggle.com/tmdb/tmdb-movie-metadata)
+Find the dataset [here 🔗](https://www.kaggle.com/tmdb/tmdb-movie-metadata)

-Download the similarity model file (pkl) from [here](https://drive.google.com/file/d/1aF6TthiM_ZpVjcWAnbXg7OJAl0oAkXs1/view?usp=sharing)
+Download the similarity model file (pkl) from [here 🔗](https://drive.google.com/file/d/1aF6TthiM_ZpVjcWAnbXg7OJAl0oAkXs1/view?usp=sharing)

 ## Tech Used